blindGitHubRepos/TraceOrdering/README.md

 # Usage
 First, import the JAR files into the project/libraries.
-Then add the uml file of the original models in the Experiments into the project/resources.
+Then add the UML file of the original models in the Experiments into the project/resources.
 Finally, run the controller at (src/com/controller/Controller.java).
-It takes a couple of seconds to perform static analysis and extract all the Possible Execution Paths (PES) form the uml file.
+It takes a couple of seconds to perform static analysis and extract all the Possible Execution Paths (PES) form the UML file.

 Now the software is ready to receive traces from clients at TCP port 8001.

 In order to provide distributed clients from the given models, just follow the instruction at [Distribution for UML-RT](https://github.com/kjahed/papyrusrt-distribution).